 Our research into the possible expansion of Hamburg’s city park (Stadtpark) has officially started.
 In close collaboration with Joachim Schnitter Gartendenkmalpflege (historical garden protector), Karres en Brands conducts the research and creates a masterplan with several detailed zoom-ins of the area.

-With an area of 148 ha the Stadtpark is regarded as the "green heart" of Hamburg.
-The Stadtpark was first opened in 1914 and completed in 1928.
-The park was designed in collaboration by Fritz Schumacher and Ferdinand Sperber.
+For more than 100 years, Hamburg's city park has been an oasis where people enjoy sports, nature, and culture - it is one of the most popular green spaces in the city.
+With its 148 ha, the area is considered the "green heart" of Hamburg.
+Designed in collaboration between Fritz Schumacher and Ferdinand Sperber, the park was first opened in 1914 and completed in 1928.
 The realization was supervised by Otto Linne.
-This large urban park is an important example of German landscape design and the transformation from an urban garden to an urban park.
+This large city park is an important example of German landscape design and the transformation from city garden to city park.

-During the last 25 years the city undertook several measurements to improve the park, to put the garden monument back in value, and to take into account the requirements of changing leisure and recreational uses.
-However, due to ongoing housing construction in the vicinity of the park the user pressure on the park is increasing.
+Over the past 25 years, the city has taken various measures to improve the park, make this green monument valuable again and consider the demands of changing leisure and recreational use.
+Due to the ongoing housing construction in the vicinity of the park, the user pressure on the park is increasing.

-Therefore Karres en Brands and Joachim Schnitter will carry out a two-stage examination of how the publicly usable area of the park can be extended and look into expansion options of the park both within the current borders and in its entire surrounding.
-Based on an intensive analyses of the current and requested uses in the park the team will develop exemplary solutions of reorganizing the functions in the park and prioritizing intervention areas for future development.
+Karres en Brands and Joachim Schnitter will study in two phases how the publicly usable area of the park can be expanded and look at the possibilities for expansion of the park both within the current boundaries and in the entire environment.
+Based on an intensive analysis of the current and requested applications in the park, the team will develop exemplary solutions for reorganizing the functions in the park and prioritizing intervention areas for future development.